 Rooting Oleander Cuttings

-While wearing protective gear, take cuttings about 6-8 inches long from oleander.
+While wearing protective gear, take cuttings about 6-8 inches (15-20.5 cm.) long from the oleander.
 Be sure to cut just below a leaf node.
 Cut all the lower leaves off your oleander cutting, leaving only the tip growth.
 You can either place these oleander cuttings in a mixture of water and rooting stimulant until you are ready to plant or simply plant them right away.

-Plant oleander cuttings in rich organic potting material, like compost.
+Plant oleander cuttings in rich, organic potting material, like compost.
 I like to make a few nicks around the lower part of the cutting to promote root growth.
-Dip your oleander plant cuttings in to a rooting hormone powder and then simply plant into a pot with potting mix.
+Dip your oleander plant cuttings into a rooting hormone powder and then simply plant into a pot with potting mix.
 To root oleander cuttings a little faster, put a seedling heat mat underneath the pot and cutting.
 You can also create a humid “greenhouse” by placing a clear plastic bag over the pot.
 This will trap in the moisture and humidity that oleander needs to develop roots.